What to Wear In Sedona: A Complete Packing Guide

 Light layers will be your friend again this season!
 Be sure to include long-sleeved tops and a light jacket.
 A beaning and a pair of gloves is a good idea too!

-Having traveled extensively throughout the country, I’ve gathered some packing insights to make your experience easier.
+Having traveled extensively throughout the desert landscapes of Arizona, I’ve gathered some packing insights to make your experience better.

 So, here are a couple of helpful tips I’ve picked up.